kojix2/chatgpt-cli/README.md

 ### Options

-You can set various options when running the `chatgpt_shell` command:
+You can set various options when running the `chatgpt` command:

 ```
-Usage: chatgpt_shell [options]
+Usage: chatgpt [options]
     -m MODEL, --model MODEL              Model name (default: gpt-3.5-turbo)
     -s STR, --system STR                 System message
     -n INT                               How many edits to generate for the input and instruction